TeeBee17/engineering-portfolio/README.md

 📁 `Financial Ledger with Idempotency/`
 ---
-### 15)Infrastructure-as-Code (IaC) for a Data Stack (Terraform): a repository that spins up an entire "Block-like" stack: a VPC, a Kafka cluster (via Confluent or Managed), and a Kubernetes cluster.
+### 15)Infrastructure-as-Code (IaC) for a Data Stack (Terraform)
+A repository that spins up an entire "Block-like" stack: a VPC, a Kafka cluster (via Confluent or Managed), and a Kubernetes cluster.

 Focus: Focus on security (IAM roles, VPC peering, and encryption at rest).